WASdev/tool.lars/doc/LARSCLIENT.md

 # Using larsClient

 `larsClient` allows you to add assets to LARS, to list assets and to delete assets.
 Like Liberty itself, `larsClient` requires Java.
-You must either set JAVA_HOME to point to a Java 7 runtime environment or you must add a Java 7 executable to your PATH.

 For full details of command line parameters, run